-The Bonds are rated "AAA" by Fitch Ratings and "AAA" by S&P Global Ratings ("S&P"), acting through Standard & Poor's Financial Services LLC.
+The Bonds are rated "AAA" by Fitch Ratings and "AAA" by S&P Global Ratings ("S&P") (collectively, the "Rating Agencies").
 The City furnished to the Rating Agencies certain information and materials, some of which may not have been included in this Official Statement.
 The ratings reflect only the views of the Rating Agencies.
 No application was made to any other rating agencies for the purpose of obtaining ratings on outstanding securities of the City.